-In recent weeks, our Yarra Ranges Coworking community has been invited to and involved with various facilitated discussions in the outer-east region concerning coworking, shared workspaces, and entrepreneurial resources and support.
+In recent weeks, our Ranges Coworking community has been involved with various facilitated discussions in the outer-east region about coworking, shared workspaces and entrepreneurial resources and support.

-These have been convened by Maroondah, Knox and Yarra Ranges councils, engaging community-led groups such as hackers, makers and local business-people.
+These have been convened by Maroondah, Knox and Yarra Ranges councils, engaging community-led groups including hackers, makers and local businesses.

-Please don’t misunderstand us, space to work is important – noisy kids, persistent pets, power outages (grrr) and limited facilities can all play their part in the motivation to seek an external office – though it is not the most important factor.
+Please don’t misunderstand us, space to work is important – noisy kids, persistent pets, power outages (an unfortunate reality in the hills) and limited facilities can all play their part in the motivation to seek an external office – though they are not the most important factors!

-We can talk about spaces, memberships and hot-desking till the end of time – though what will really enable the future of work in our region and salve the need that these folks really have is more discussion around tribes and connectedness – and how our local governments can best service the suppressed demand for a new way of working in Melbourne’s Outer East.
+We can talk about shared offices, memberships and hot-desking till the end of time, though what will really enable the future of work in our region and help to meet the needs of workers is more discussion around professional connectedness.

-It may sound abstract, fluffy or too high-level to be of any relevance to funding and operating a shared facility – though a well managed, inclusive, like-minded community can be more valuable to members than any architecturally designed facility could ever be.
+It may sound abstract or too high-level to be of any relevance to funding and operating a shared office facility, though a well-managed and inclusive community of like-minded colleagues can be more valuable to members than any architecturally-designed facility could ever be.

-A supportive tribe will help members run their businesses, start new ventures or stay involved in the workforce as the conditions and pre-requisites for work are changing around them – a facility without a community merely offers cheap rent.
+A supportive coworking community will help members start and run their businesses and stay involved in the workforce as the conditions and pre-requisites for meaningful work in our society are changing around them.